 Warning: This article may contain spoilers for The Vampire Diaries.

-The season premiere of The Vampire Diaries will debut on Thursday, October 8, on the CW network.
+The Vampire Diaries will return in October on the CW network.

 [Featured image Ian Somerhalder and Paul Wesley courtesy of Frazer Harrison/Getty Images for PCA]